uvmetal/neo-paper/README.md

 # A Note on html-pdf

 This build does not accept HTML from random sources.
 You control your own template.html.
 This means https://www.npmjs.com/advisories/1095 is not relevant at this moment.
-If you plan to use this source on a public facing system where unsanitized html is used you should rethink using html-pdf.
+If you plan to use this source on a public facing system where unsanitized HTML is used you should rethink using html-pdf.